Vocaloid 2: Kaai Yuki

 The second vocal released on December 4, 2009 by AH-Software.
 She is designed to be a Japanese vocal with human characteristics.
 Her voice is based on a child's voice and is not meant to be a professional singer.

 Hiyama Kiyoteru

 Hiyama Kiyoteru was the third product released on December 4, 2009 by AH-Software.
 He is a male voice with humanistic qualities to it.
 He was designed to be Kaai Yuki's school teacher.
 The voice is based upon the voice of Kiyoshi Hiyama and sings in Japanese.

 Big Al

-Big Al was an English vocal developed and distributed by PowerFX Systems AB.
-Big Al had a deep toned, masculine voice, and was the complementary vocal to Sweet Ann.
+Big Al was an English vocal developed and distributed by Crypton PowerFX Systems AB.
+Al had a deep toned, masculine sounding voice, and was the complementary vocal to Sweet Ann.
 He was announced on January 21, 2007, and was released on December 22, 2009.
 He was released with a voice provided by ex-employee Frank Sanderson after the intended provider, Elvis Presley impersonator Michael King, was unable to return for further recordings after his initial samples were considered not at a high enough quality to be released.